top of page

 Rauðisandur beach in the southern part of West Fjords

 On the second day, two spectacular places for perceiving the beauty of Icelandic nature await you: Rauðisandur (Red sand) and Látrabjarg.
 Both are among the most exciting attractions in the West Fjords.
-From Vatnsfjörður, you continue your scenic drive west on Road Nr.
-62 over the mountain pass Kleyfarheiði.
+From Vatnsfjörður, you continue your scenic drive west on Road number 62 over the mountain pass Kleyfarheiði.
 Along the way, you drive by a beautiful coastline on your left side that leads to spectacular mountains towards the west.
-When you come down the mountain pass on the other side at the bottom of the fjord Patreksfjörðr, you turn left on Road Nr.
-612 Ölygshafnarvegur.
-After a roughly eight-kilometer drive, you take a left turn again on Road Nr.
-614 Rauðasandsvegur.
+When you come down the mountain pass on the other side at the bottom of the fjord Patreksfjörðr, you turn left on Road number 612 Ölygshafnarvegur.
+After a roughly eight-kilometer drive, you take a left turn again on Road number 614 Rauðasandsvegur.
 Here, you will be driving over a mountain pass with a very steep road leading down to the coastline in the beautiful landscape at Rauðisandur.
 You need to drive slowly and cautiously.
 Once down by the shore, we suggest driving both to the east side to the famous Sjöundaá farm and the west side of the wonderful café.
 Depending on whether it is a low or high tide, you can take a walk on the sand.
 If you are to take up the recommended short hike to Sjöundaá farm and a walk on the beach, you should spend at least two to three hours here at Rauðisandur.

 Látrabjarg cliffs